Freezer Apple Filling for #LoveYourLifeFriday

 This quick and easy freezer recipe is a great way to make fresh fall apples last all year long!

-April Wilson is from a small Midwestern town in Michigan where she has lived since she was in elementary school.
-She married her high school sweetheart and has two young adult children As a family they love to camp.
+April Lech is from a small Midwestern town in Michigan and is a wife, mom, and grandma of two.
 When she’s not working full-time at her “real job,” she escapes from the everyday stresses of life through sewing and crafting.
 Check out her creations in her Etsy shop.